-Non EEA nationals living in the UK as a family member of EEA national exercising the treaty rights can apply for the EEA Residence Card.
+Non-EEA nationals living in the UK as family members of EEA national exercising treaty rights can apply for an EEA Residence Card.

-EEA Residence Card applications are currently optional for family members of an EEA or Swiss national but it can be helpful to prove rights for employment and qualify for certain benefits and services in the UK.
+EEA Residence Card applications (form EEA (FM)) are currently optional for family members of EEA or Swiss nationals but it can be helpful to prove rights for employment and qualify for certain benefits and services in the UK.

-The EEA Residence Card applications are however compulsory for extended family members of EEA or Swiss nationals.
+The EEA Residence Card applications are however compulsory for extended family members (form EEA(EFM)) of EEA or Swiss nationals.

 Learn more about EEA Residence Card application, eligibility criteria, and documents requirements for the application in this complete guide.